ishwar2303/prismcode-internship-project/README.md

 Quiz is inaccessible

 ### Public Access
-- Exam Key (conceal, Reveal)
-Exam key

-- Evaluation  (conceal, Reveal)
-Reveal or Hide Score
+- Exam key : Reveal exam key publicly or share it via social network

+- Evaluation : Reveal score in a generalized report immediately after exam submition or conceal it for revealing only score.

 ### Leaderboard
 Attempts view order by score and timestamp.